rgleason/dashboard_tactics_pi/README.md

 ### License

-The code is licensed under the terms of the GPL v3.
+The project is licensed under the terms of the GPL v3.
+Parts of the project is derived from and licensed under MIT license.